New Law Requiring Training in Heat Illness for all California Coaches Took Effect January 1, 2019

-- The athlete should arrive to practices, games, and in-between exercise sessions well-hydrated to reduce the risk of dehydration.
+- The athlete should arrive to practices, games, and in-between exercise sessions well-hydrated to reduce the risk of dehydration

-- Water should be freely accessible and water breaks should be given in the shade if available at least every 30-45 minutes and should be long enough to allow athletes to ingest adequate volumes of fluid.
+- Water should be freely accessible and water breaks should be given in the shade if available at least every 15-20 minutes and should be long enough to allow athletes to ingest adequate volumes of fluid.
 Unnecessary equipment should be removed during breaks.

 Additional Prevention Measures

 - Eat a well-balanced diet which aids in replacing lost electrolytes and avoid drinks containing stimulants such as ephedrine or high doses of caffeine.

 108°: Critical Response - addresses the dangers of heat illness in high school sports.
 Through personal testimonies from families who have been affected by exertional heat stroke and interviews with coaches, certified athletic trainers, kinesiologists, and other medical professionals, "108°: Critical Response" looks at the seriousness of heat illness and its underlying causes, as well as how to treat and prevent exertional heat illness